-Older people, as wonderfully kind and nurturing as they may be, and having an abundance of time and companionship to offer, are physically unable to cope with an extremely energetic young dog.
-As a result the dog becomes quite a handful, and because its needs are not met becomes bored, suffers from a lack of exercise and stimulation and quickly goes out of control.
-This is when the dog comes into our care by which time it is not easy to place, the original owner not being able to understand that what the dog displays at that age is not 'naughtiness' but excess mental and physical energy that needs to be used.
+Older people, as wonderfully kind and nurturing as they may be, and having an abundance of time and companionship to offer, may not be physically able to cope with an extremely energetic young dog.
+As a result the dog becomes quite a handful, and because their energy levels are far apart it becomes bored, suffers from a lack of exercise and stimulation and quickly goes out of control.
+This is when the dog comes into our care by which time it is not easy to place, the original owner not being able to understand that what the dog displays at that age is not ‘naughtiness’ but excess mental and physical energy that needs to be redirected.

 Please understand that we see this happen over and over again and we will not put a dog into what we feel is an inappropriate home.